Red Jamie Cable Knit Fingerless Mittens Pattern

 Making Up

-Please note – when you are making up the mittens, check the measurements against your own arm/hand and adjust accordingly so that you have a comfortable fit.
+Please note: when you are making up the mittens, check the measurements against your arm/hand and adjust accordingly for a comfortable fit.

 Sew the side seam of the mittens using the mattress stitch.